-- Don’t ignore password expiration e-mails.
-You have 15 days to reset your password and will receive a reminder, but it’s best to change your password as soon as you receive a notification.
+- Don’t ignore password expiration emails.
+Notification emails are sent 21, 7, and 3 days before your password expires.
+It’s best to change your password as soon as you receive a notification.

 - Update your password on all your mobile devices at the same time you reset your campus password.
 Mobile devices continuing to attempt a network connection with an outdated password will automatically lock out the user.

-- If you are unsure of your user ID or password and have failed access twice, STOP immediately and go to https://id.calstatela.edu/user/login.jsp.
-Enter your User ID or Password, whichever you know.
-Click on Forgot User ID or Forgot Password to retrieve the correct information.
+- If you are unsure of your user ID or password and have failed access twice, STOP immediately and go to https://id.calstatela.edu to retrieve your account information.

 If you are locked out, follow these steps.

 - Contact the ITS Help Desk at 3-6170 and they will immediately unlock your account.
-This service is available 24x7 during each quarter and finals week.
+This service is available 24x7 when classes are in sessions.